Great Naktong Offensive

 Map of the Naktong Defensive line, September 1950.

 The Great Naktong Offensive was a North Korean military offensive against United Nations Command (UN) forces early in the Korean War, taking place from September 1–15, 1950.
 It was the North Korean Korean People's Army (KPA)'s unsuccessful final bid to break the Pusan Perimeter established by the UN forces.

 For the first several months of the war, the KPA defeated and pushed back the UN forces south at each encounter.
-However, by August the UN troops (which were composed mostly of troops from the United States (US) and Republic of Korea Army (ROK) had been forced into the 140 mi Pusan Perimeter on the southeast tip of the Korean peninsula.
+However, by August the UN troops (which were composed mostly of troops from the United States (US) and Republic of Korea Army (ROKA) had been forced into the 140 mi Pusan Perimeter on the southeast tip of the Korean peninsula.
 For the first time, the UN troops formed a continuous line which the KPA could neither flank nor overwhelm with superior numbers.
 KPA offensives on the perimeter were stalled and by the end of August all momentum was lost.
 Seeing the danger in a prolonged conflict along the perimeter, the KPA sought a massive offensive for September to collapse the UN line.

 The KPA subsequently planned a simultaneous offensive for their entire army along five axes of the perimeter; and on September 1 intense fighting erupted around the cities of Masan, Kyongju, Taegu, Yongch'on and the Naktong Bulge.
 What followed was two weeks of extremely brutal fighting as the two sides vied to control the routes into Pusan.
 Initially successful in some areas, the KPA were unable to hold their gains against the numerically and technologically superior UN force.
 The KPA, again stalled at the failure of this offensive, was outflanked by the Inchon landings on 15 September and on 16 September the UN forces began their breakout from the Pusan Perimeter.

 Background

-From the outbreak of the Korean War following the invasion of South Korea by the North in June 1950, the KPA had enjoyed superiority in both manpower and equipment over the ROK and the UN forces dispatched to South Korea to prevent it from collapsing.
+From the outbreak of the Korean War following the invasion of South Korea by the North in June 1950, the KPA had enjoyed superiority in both manpower and equipment over the ROKA and the UN forces dispatched to South Korea to prevent it from collapsing.
 The North Korean strategy was to aggressively pursue UN forces on all avenues of approach south and to engage them, attacking from the front and initiating a double envelopment of both flanks of the unit, which allowed the KPA to surround and cut off the opposing force, which would then be forced to retreat in disarray, often leaving behind much of its equipment.
 From their initial June 25 offensive to fights in July and early August, the KPA used this strategy to effectively defeat any UN force and push it south.
 However, with the establishment of the Pusan Perimeter in August, the UN troops held a continuous line which the KPA could not flank, and their advantages in numbers decreased daily as the superior UN logistical system brought in more troops and supplies to the UN forces.